 Symptoms of Oral Thrush in Children

-The symptoms of thrush are easy to recognize: white patches on the child’s tongue, palate, gums, and inner cheeks should immediately raise concern.
-Unlike harmless milk residues, thrush lesions may bleed and cause irritation if scraped away.
+The symptoms of oral thrush are easily recognisable: the presence of white patches on the child’s tongue, palate, gums, and inner cheeks should immediately serve as a warning sign.
+Take care not to scrape them off: unlike common and harmless milk residues, oral thrush lesions can bleed and cause further irritation when removed.

 Because of the discomfort, the child often becomes irritable and refuses to eat.
 In more severe cases, fever, cough, and gastrointestinal disorders may also occur.